 In less than 2 decades, America’s senior population will outnumber the minors.
 Unfortunately, seniors are an often-neglected section of society in terms of healthcare problem solving and innovation.
 Literal millions of seniors suffer from neurodegenerative conditions, but they are also plagued by feelings of helplessness and worry.
 Considering that the population is greying fast, we need solutions to make their lives easier – and quick.
-A common supplement that several seniors are turning to today is CBD oil.
+A common product that several seniors are turning to today is CBD oil.
 Some have found that it provides relief in areas such as mood, digestion and pain relief.
 But can CBD help seniors?
 And how does one go about introducing CBD to seniors?

 CBD use for seniors is already growing